The Great Barrier Reef is one of the world’s seven natural wonders

 Every Visitor helps

-Visiting the reef is not only an unforgettable experience but also one of the most effective ways you can contribute to preserving the Great Barrier Reef.
-Every visitor to the reef plays a vital role in its conservation efforts by paying an environmental management charge.
-This fee not only supports the daily maintenance of the marine park but also elevates the Great Barrier Reef’s reputation as the world’s best-managed reef.
+Visiting the Reef is not only an unforgettable experience but also one of the most effective ways you can contribute to preserving the Great Barrier Reef.
+Every visitor to the Reef plays a vital role in its conservation efforts by paying an environmental management charge.
+This fee not only supports the daily maintenance of the marine park but also elevates the Great Barrier Reef’s reputation as the world’s best-managed Reef.

 - Recycle trash